babelouest/hoel/README.md

 Database abstraction library written in C.

 Simple and easy to use database access library.
 Works with SQLite 3, MariaDB/Mysql and (barely) PostgreSQL databases.
+Uses a json-based language with `jansson` to execute simples queries based on one table.

 # Installation